 In the curriculum vitae (CV) you give an overview of your personal and professional career.
 The CV usually has the format of a table.
 In Germany, applicants are often expected to include a photo in their CV – however, there are major differences between professional industries in this regard.

 The following categories belong in the CV:

 - Personal data: Name, address, contact details

 - Work experience: Which companies did you work for?
-What was your position there, what were your tasks?
-This information should be listed chronologically – most recent job first.
+What was your position there and what tasks did you complete?
+This information should be listed antichronologically – most recent job first.

-- Education: All information on school, vocational training, studies and further training is to be listed here chronologically.
+- Education: All information on school, vocational training, studies and further training is to be listed antichronologically.
 List the name of the schools and universities, your courses of study and your final grades, starting with the degree you acquired the most recently.

-- Language skills: Which languages do you speak - and how well?
-Use the standards of the Common European Framework of Reference for Languages (CEFR) as a guide, for example: "English: C1".
+- Language skills: Which languages do you speak and how well do you speak them?
+Use the standards of the Common European Framework of Reference for Languages (CEFR) as a guide, for example: “English: C1”.

-- Special skills and interests: Do you happen to have any special computer skills or private interests that are important for your job?
+- Unique skills and interests: Do you happen to have any extraordinary computer skills or private interests that are important for your job?
 Have you been socially or politically active?